Table of Contents

 5. Fly Repellent for Horses

 Have horses on your homestead?
-You must have horse flies, too.
-Those things are brutal!
+You should have horse flies, too.
+Those things are purely brutal!

-If you do not want to deal with making traps and cleaning them up, then making a fly repellant might be a better solution for you.
-This recipe can be quickly made.
+If you hate making traps and cleaning them up, then making a fly repellant might be a better option.
+This is a quick recipe.
 You will need to buy an empty spray bottle for spraying your horses.

 Horse Fly Spray Recipe